Independent curator & design advisor

 Between 2010 and 2019 she co-founded and co-directed PS, one of the first agencies created to unite content and communication.
 PS curated the ‘Object’ section of the Milan International Fair of Modern and Contemporary Art (miart), the exhibitions of the 5VIE Art+ Design district (Max Lamb, Raw-Edges, Sabine Marcelis, Matteo Cibic) and the artists’ residences (Italian villages) project for Airbnb.

-In 2018, together with Patricia Urquiola, she curated the monographic exhibition dedicated to Achille Castiglioni by the Triennale di Milano, which was followed in 2021 by the exhibition: Giulio Castelli.
+In 2018, together with Patricia Urquiola, she curated the monographic exhibition dedicated to the Triennale di Milan, which was followed in 2021 by the exhibition: Giulio Castelli.
 La cultura imprenditoriale del sistema design, marking the opening of the ADI Design Museum.

 She currently continues to work as an independent curator collaborating in Italy and abroad with Italian and international institutions and agencies such as Buccellati, Dolce&Gabbana, Cassina, Rizzoli International, Six Senses, Venini and Assab One, focusing on the transversality of the various disciplines related to the world of design.
 Last but not least, in July 2022 she became the Editorial Director of the quintessentially eclectic magazine ‘The Good Life Italia’.